Anne Pribyl (1964 - 2020) - Obituary

 Preceded in death by her mother and father, Anne is survived by her brothers Pat, Steve, and Bill Pribyl.

-A Rosary and Mass of Christian Burial will be held in Houston, Texas, at Holy Rosary Catholic Church, 3617 Milam St, on Thursday, October 1, 2020 (the feast day of her patron saint, St. Thérèse), beginning at half past one o'clock in the afternoon.
+A Rosary and mass of Christian Burial will be held in Houston, Texas, at Holy Rosary Catholic Church, 3617 Milam St, on Thursday, October 1, 2020 (the feast day of her patron saint, St. Thérèse), beginning at half past one o'clock in the afternoon.
 The Rite of Committal will occur at two o'clock in the afternoon on Friday, October 2, at Moore Memorial Gardens in Arlington, Texas.
-Services will be streamed live online; please contact Bradshaw-Carter Funeral Home in Houston, Texas, 713-521-0066, for further information.
+Services will be streamed live online; please contact Bradshaw-Carter Funeral Home for further information.